WisconsinAutonomous/CodingChallenges/merge_arrays/README.md

 ## Tips

 1. You are allowed to use any resources available to you.
 Google is your friend!
 2. [ROS2 Humble documentation](https://docs.ros.org/en/foxy/Releases/Release-Humble-Hawksbill.html) is a great place to start if you are new to ROS.
-This [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) walks you throug how to create a publisher and subscriber node in c++, this [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) for python
+This [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) walks you through how to create a publisher and subscriber node in c++, and this [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) in python.
 3. Ubuntu 22.04 is required for ROS2 Humble.
 You will need to set up dual boot, or use Docker, or WSL.
 We use Ubuntu 22.04 for all our code so might be a good idea to start getting familiar with it.
 4. The learning curve can be steep here!
 We don't want you to get stuck!
-Feel free to ask questions in slack.
+Feel free to send high-level questions to wisconsinautonomous@studentorg.wisc.edu.